BananaAcid/imapbox/README.md

 ## Restoring emails

-The EML files are the restoreable files.
-These can be opened with Outlook, Thunderbird, MacOS Mail and most other email software, as well as showing the UTF-8 content on commandline.
+The EML files are the restorable files.
+These can be opened with Outlook, Thunderbird, MacOS Mail and most other email software, as well as showing the UTF-8 content on command line.

-The EML files text files, UTF-8 encoded, and compressed by gzip before backuped.
+The EML files are text files, UTF-8 encoded, and compressed by gzip before being backed up.

 ### Using a graphical desktop

-The unziped files can be double-clicked on most systems to view the mail, and may be drag-and-dropped into a mail account to be uploaded to that account.
+The unzipped files can be double-clicked on most systems to view the mail, and may be drag-and-dropped into a mail account to be uploaded to that account.

-It might help to navigate with a file browser into the specific backup folder, find all `raw.eml.gz` files, unzip them into a temp folder, then drag all EML files from there into your mail softwares account's folder.
+It might help to navigate with a file browser into the specific backup folder, find all `raw.eml.gz` files, unzip them into a temp folder, then drag all EML files from there into your mail software's account folder.

 ### Using the commandline